 - baby spinach

-Yes, freezing this vegan Alfredo sauce is no problem.
+Freezing this sauce is no problem.
 I do this all the time.
 The blended cashews freeze pretty well.
 Just freeze it in an airtight container for up to 3 months.
 Run it trough the blender again if there are any lumps after defrosting.

 If you’re suffering from a nut allergy, you can still enjoy dairy-free Alfredo sauce.
 It’s no problem to make this sauce without the cashews.
 It won’t be as rich and creamy as when you’re using cashews, but it will still be good.
 You’d also have to use less milk.

 You could also add a bit of sunflower seed butter to make it richer.
-Or you could try a white bean Alfredo instead.
+Or you could add a cup of white beans instead.
 Beans also work great as a base for creamy vegan sauces.

 I hope you like this vegan Alfredo sauce recipe as much as we do around here.